-According to a recent study older patients treated withe ASCT have similar disease response and survival as younger patients.
+According to a study older patients treated with HDC & ASCT have similar disease response and survival as younger patients.
 In addition, older patients had superior survival compared with non-transplanted older patients.

 The older patients experienced similar side effects to the younger patients except when treated with high dose melphalan where greater hematologic toxicity and blood transfusion support was required.
 The overall survival duration averaged 59 months for older transplant recipients compared to 30 months for those treated with conventional dose therapy.

 The research suggests that ASCT eligibility should be based on the individual biological fitness of each patient irrespective of chronological age.(2)

 Most of the reported clinical trials reported in multiple myeloma have restricted stem cell transplants to newly diagnosed patients responding to initial induction therapy.
 The rationale for this approach has never been convincing since refractory patients are more in need of intensive therapy than are responding patients.

 Dr. Powles from the Royal Marsden Hospital presented data suggesting that patients refractory to induction therapy fare as well as responding patients to HDC & ASCT.(4) They treated 33 of 64 primary refractory patients with HDC & ASCT and the remainder with standard dose chemotherapy or HDC without an ASCT.
 Following HDC & ASCT the median survival was 6.8 years with 15/33 surviving at the time of publication while only 1/17 receiving high-dose therapy without an ASCT were alive.
 These authors suggest that HDC & ASCT should be performed on all patients with primary refractory myeloma.(7)